Distance Running Tips

 Being prepared for all types of scenarios during a competition is part of proper preparation for athletes and coaches on the track.

-Being physical ready and mentally ready for any challenge during a race comes from training various race tactics.
+Being physically ready and mentally ready for any challenge during a race comes from training various race tactics.

 Races will come to down who has the best closing speed or who can hang on the longest after taking the lead.